• Skip to main content

 If you’re looking to set up camp, open your full propane tanks, and not think about them for the rest of the trip, you should keep an eye out for automatic regulators.
 These are designed to pull propane from one tank and automatically switch to pull propane from a second tank once the first one runs out.

-Cover or Coverless
+Cover Or Coverless

 While you may find some propane regulators without covers, you’ll need to purchase a cover separately if your tanks are stored outside of your rig.
 A propane regulator cover is a small but necessary device, as moisture or other elements can damage your regulator.